shan18/EVA4-Phase-2/README.md

 ## Image Super-Resolution and Neural Style Transfer

 Deploy a SRGAN model which can improve small drone images and also deploy a neural style transfer model.
 To see the code go [here](08%20-%20SRGAN%20and%20Neural%20Style%20Transfer)

+## Neural Embedding

+Deploy a sentiment analysis model which can detect whether a given movie review is positive or negative.
+To see the code go [here](09%20-%20Neural%20Embedding)